Beardyman: Collaborators

-His interest in exploring new musical technology is also evident in the innovative Battlejam club nights he hosts with 2007 DMC champion turntablist JFB.
-Here the live looping technology is augmented with live sampling of the audience to make the hook of instantly composed tracks and even live video sampling and scratching.
+He hosts Battlejam club nights with 2007 DMC champion turntablist JFB, incorporating live looping technology, audience sampling and live video sampling into performances.
+The events feature the creation of improvised tracks using these techniques.

 He has gigged and recorded with MC Klumzy Tung as part of MC/beatbox duo The Gobfathers.
 Together, they presented Get Lucky TV's 'The Freestyle Show" in 2005, and also appeared as traffic wardens in a hidden camera show for E4.

 In 2008 he collaborated with visual artist mr hopkinson, to produce a video called Monkey Jazz which visually describes the live looping process, which has had over 1 million views on YouTube.
 Since then they have worked together to produce various multi-camera videos of Beardyman's performances filmed at the Cube Microplex.
 Beardyman has also appeared on stage for improvised live shows with mr_hopkinson providing visual backdrops from images instantly searched from the internet in response to audience suggestions at Just for Laughs Montreal and Edinburgh Fringe international comedy festivals, sourcing and manipulating images live from the internet in response to audience suggestions.

 Beardyman was commissioned in 2010 to produce a promotional video for Dolby Mobile, a surround sound chip for mobile devices.
 For this, he wrote and performed the YouTube video DOLBYMAN, exhibiting a multitude of genres to showcase the chip's abilities.